Zero0Q/TraktVision/README.md

 5. When Stremio requests content, it sends this URL to the addon server
 6. The addon server processes the request:
    - Decodes the user data from the URL
-   - Fetches current metadata from TMDB
+   - Fetches current metadata from TMDB (falls back to Cinemeta if TMDB fails)
    - Calculates the user's progress for the requested content
-   - Modifies the poster to include a progress bar
+   - Modifies the poster to include a progress bar using the sharp library
    - Sends the modified poster back to Stremio
 7. Stremio displays the personalized poster with the progress bar